ShawnBeasleyOTRS/doc-installation/content/performance-tuning.rst

 .. warning::

    This will be a non-permanent storage that will be lost on server reboot.
-All your sessions (if you store them in the filesystem) and your cache data will be lost.
+All your sessions (if you store them in the file system) and your cache data will be lost.

 .. seealso::

-   There is also a centralized `memcached based cache backend <https://otrs.com/otrs-feature/feature-add-on-cache-memcached-fast/>`__ available for purchase from OTRS Group.
+   There is also a centralized `memcached based cache back end <https://otrs.com/otrs-feature/feature-add-on-cache-memcached-fast/>`__ available for purchase from OTRS Group.

 Clustering
 ----------

-For very high loads, it can be required to operate OTRS on a cluster of multiple front-end servers.
+For very high loads, it can be required to operate OTRS on a cluster of multiple front end servers.
 This is a complex task with many pitfalls.
 Therefore, OTRS Group provides support for clusters in its `managed OTRS <https://otrs.com/how-to-buy/>`__ environment exclusively.